 Our aim is to ensure that neurodiversity is recognised, celebrated and supported taking a need led approach across the early years.

-Emma Weaver – Director of Early Years Services
+Emma Weaver – Director of the Neurodiversity Early Years Services

 My name’s Emma Weaver and I’m the Director of the Neurodiversity Early Year’s Service at the ADHD Foundation.